The Repair Shop: Charity specials

 The show has been included in Children in Need events, for example restoring a teddy in 2021, and a carved wooden chair in 2022.
-In 2022, the show's presenters were featured with French and Saunders and Judi Dench in a parody of the series for Comic Relief.
+In 2022, the show's presenters were featured with Dawn French and Jennifer Saunders, who appeared in character, and Judi Dench in a parody of the sketch comedy series French and Saunders for Comic Relief.

 The Repair Shop Favourite Fixes

 Following Jay Blades' being charged with controlling and coercive behaviour, in September 2024, he stepped back from his television work, and The Repair Shop introduced a spin-off series, showcasing the best and favourite repairs from previous episodes of regular series, introduced by Bill Paterson.